lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Cards effects are always applied in full.
 When an effect resolves, no other effect can interrupt its resolution.
 Some cards and effects can only be used during specific timing windows: they cannot be played at any other time.
+In all cases, if multiple Methuselahs want to use an effect at the same time, the standard [Sequencing](#sequencing) rule applies.

-**Immediate effects:** Except for strikes, actions and explicitly *delayed effects* (see below), cards and effects are always resolved immediately when the card is played or the effect announced.
+**Immediate effects:** Except for strikes, actions, and explicitly *delayed effects* (see below), effects are always resolved immediately when announced.
-Methuselahs cannot postpone this resolution and use an effect before it resolves.
-If multiple Methuselahs want to play a card or effect at the same time, the normal [Sequencing](#sequencing) rules apply.
+Methuselahs cannot postpone this resolution or use another effect before it resolves.

-**Ordered effects:** Some cards and effects can explicitely be used *"before"* or *"after"* a specific event (eg. *"after action resolution"*, *"before block resolution"*).
+**Ordered effects:** Some effects are explicitely used *"before"* or *"after"* a specific event (eg. *"after action resolution"*, *"before block resolution"*).
-This describes a precise time window: these effects must be used immediately before or after the the event specified (not at any time before or after it).
+This describes a precise time window: these effects must be used immediately before or after the event specified (not at any time before or after it).
-If multiple Methuselahs want to use an ordered effect at the same time, the normal [Sequencing](#sequencing) rules apply.

 **Replacement effects:** Some effects replace upcoming events, they use the auxiliary *"would"* (eg. *"when the bleed would be successful"*, *"if combat would end"*).
-These effect are to be used after ordered effects that are used *"before"* the event.
+These effects are to be used after *ordered effects* that are used *"before"* the event.
-They must also be played before any *upcoming effect* (see below) At any step, all Methuselahs get an opportunity to play replacement effects before any of them can play an upcoming effect, following the normal [Sequencing](#sequencing) rules.
+They must also be played before any *upcoming effect* (see below)

-**Upcoming effect:** Some effects can only be used after any ordered or replacement effect, when an event is actually upcoming.
+**Upcoming effect:** Some effects can only be used after any *ordered* or *replacement* effect when an event is upcoming.
 They use the expression *"about to"*
 (eg. *"when the bleed is about to be successful"*, *"if the combat is about to end"*).
-They can only be used after all others effect, when the event is upcoming and its advent cannot be avoided anymore.
+They can only be used after all other effects when the event is upcoming and its advent cannot be avoided anymore.
+All Methuselahs can play *ordered* and *replacement* effects before any of them get to play an *upcoming effect*.

 **Delayed effects:** Some cards set up effects that are to be resolved later (eg. *"If this action is blocked, before block resolution"*, *"During the next unlock phase"*).
-Once a delayed effect is set up, it triggers immediately when the event happens: Methuselahs do not get an opportunity to use any effect before it.
+Once a delayed effect is set up, it triggers immediately when the event happens: Methuselahs do not get an opportunity to use any effect beforehand.
-(eg. a delayed effect applied *"before block resolution"* is resolved before any Methuselah get to use an ordered effect *"before block resolution"*).
+(eg. a delayed effect applied *"before block resolution"* is resolved before any Methuselah gets to use an ordered effect *"before block resolution"*).
 If multiple delayed effects trigger at the same time, the acting Methuselah, or the Methuselah whose turn it is if there is no action, decides the order.
 Once set up, a delayed effect can trigger even if its source is burned or removed from play.
 When a delayed effect triggers, it always resolves, even if the event triggering it ends prematurely.